Ed Fast's Latin Meets Jazz

 This program is for students entering grades 7 through 12 who have played their instrument for at least 3 years and can read music.
 Prior jazz or Latin jazz experience is preferred but not necessary.

 To enroll in the Latin Meets Jazz summer program, students must complete the online application form and submit it to the Hartt Community Division with a $25.00 non-refundable deposit.
-This application will be available in February 2014.
+This application will be available by March 2015.
 After submitting the application, faculty coordinators Ed Fast or John Mastroianni will be in touch for a brief phone interview.
 Apply now.